snitchbcc/articles/2021/3/rand-paul-political-theatre.md

   - politics
 ---

-Earlier today, the war of words between Dr. Fauci and Senator Rand Paul, reached a climax when, in a dramatic Shakespearean monologue, Rand Paul accused Dr. Fauci of “political theatre” for wearing masks despite being vaccinated.
+Earlier today, the war of words between Dr. Fauci and Senator Rand Paul reached a climax when, in a dramatic Shakespearean monologue, Rand Paul accused Dr. Fauci of “political theatre” for wearing masks despite being vaccinated.

 The argument between the two reached a head when Rand Paul, wearing a cape and a crown, leapt from his chair onto the desk.
 After taking a pause to survey the room and build dramatic tension, Paul silently extended his arm and pointed at Dr. Fauci, who sighed.
 Paul then launched into his monologue accusing Dr. Fauci of disingenuous political acting to score cheap points.